busbud/coding-challenge-frontend-b/README.md

 * Use React Suspense for async Rendering
 * The departure search work only for New York and Montrél with a define date and one passenger right, in the future all the text field should be active, and search with more possibilities.
+* Use enzyme to complete the UI Components test.